 Everyone knows that teeth can become discolored and chipped over time, but not everyone may know of all the different ways in which cosmetic dentistry can fix those problems.
 One of the often overlooked procedures is dental bonding.
 At Mint Dental Alaska, we provide dental bonding services for anyone who wants to restore the look of their smile.

-As mentioned above, dental bonding is a procedure we use to restore the shine of your smile.
-A cosmetic dentist does this by applying a very thin layer of a composite resin-based material to the surface of a tooth so that it “bonds” to the tooth, essentially giving the tooth a second layer that covers up any imperfections on the original surface.
+As mentioned above, dental bonding is a procedure by which you can restore a smile.
+A cosmetic dentist does this by applying a very thin layer of a resin-based material to the surface of a tooth so that it “bonds” to the tooth, essentially giving the tooth a second layer that covers up any imperfections on the original surface.
 Think of it like a veneer but not premade.
 Like a veneer, dental bonding covers up the original tooth, but unlike veneers, the dentist doesn’t have to create custom pieces for each patient, making bonding a much cheaper and more accessible procedure.

 - Repair teeth that have decayed: The material used for bonding is the same as the material used to fill cavities, so dental bonding is able to repair minor cavities in a tooth.